29th September 2017. By Edward Stratmann.

 "I'm pleased to have a preseason.
 With some of the games that we've played at the start of the season it's not gone too well, but I'm pleased to be on the score sheet and long may it continue."

 Arsene Wenger then made a point of praising the determined English international in the aftermath of the aforementioned win over the Cherries, asserting: "He gets stronger and stronger.
-Let's not forget that he was out for
+Let's not forget that he was out for a long time.
+He's a team player, Danny Welbeck,

 - Posted: September 22, 2017Categories: MonacoRead more »